So what if sleeping means giving in? Sleep is good for you. And when it comes to catching the Zs, we like to make it a whole experience

 Fluff up your pillows

-I can actually sleep wherever possible as long there’s a comfy and fluffy pillow.
-All I need to do is switch off the lights in my room and make sure it is very, very dark, plug in my earpiece for some relaxing music and make sure I have some extra pillows (fluffed up, of course) around me.
+Are you a fluffy pillow type?
+Plump them up, switch off the lights in my room and make sure it is very, very dark, plug in your earpiece for some relaxing music and make sure I have some extra pillows (fluffed up, of course) around me.

 Stick to a schedule